marcutudor79/robust-key-value-store/code/Traceability.md

 - [x] 7.REQ Main class sends a LaunchMessage to all non-crashed processes

-- [?]
-8.REQ Upon receiving the LaunchMessage, the process starts executing put and get operations:
+- [x] 8.REQ Upon receiving the LaunchMessage, the process starts executing put and get operations:
     - M put operations with k = 1 and v = i, N+i, 2N+i, ...
 MN+i
     - M get operations for k = 1